It's also important to know how you can be prepared.

-When to Go to the Emergency Room for a Heart Attack
+When to Go to the ER

 - Unexplained shortness of breath, with or without chest discomfort